“It ain’t my problem once they don’t come around me; they mad; they not playing with a full deck of cards; they have a

 “We as a society can no longer continue to ignore or pretend not to care and that we don’t see.”

-We need more support systems/ support groups in every district in this country, wellness areas for employees that operate in high stress jobs and insurance companies need to fully cover persons with depression.
+We need more support systems and support groups in every district in this country, wellness areas for employees that operate in high stress jobs and insurance companies need to fully cover persons with depression.
 There is an epidemic in the world today.
 People are not coping well and we need to help and protect our fellow man by making sure that all the resources are available to help them be more productive members of society.

 My sister’s journey

-Like a phoenix my sister rose from the ashes and she still continues to rise every day to go to work, pay her bills but the one thing that escapes her is true friendship and companionship.
-People don’t understand and are afraid so they keep her at arms length.
+Like a phoenix, my sister rose from the ashes and she still continues to rise every day to go to work and pay her bills.
+The only thing that eludes her still is true friendship and companionship; people just don’t understand and are afraid and, so, they keep her at arm’s length.

-My mother along with my sister are the true heroes of this story.
-She kept us together, we prayed and we educated ourselves to become better informed.
+My mother kept us together; we prayed and we educated ourselves to become better informed.
 We check in with each other more and see if we are all okay.

 What can you do?